Thyristor Protection: Thyristor protection is needed to ensure that its specified ratings are not exceeded during its operation.

 Normally RS, CS, and load circuits form an under-damped circuit to limit dv/dt.

 A fuse is attached in series with SCR so that when the current goes above-rated current, the fuse gets blown off.
+Hence fuse helps in the protection of the thyristor.

 Suppose voltage across thyristor is high, then varistor offers a low resistance at this voltage.
-It means voltage drop across varistor is low as it is in parallel with SCR so the voltage across SCR will also below.
+It means voltage drop across varistor is low as it is in parallel with SCR so the voltage across SCR will also be below.

 To keep the temperature within the limit, a suitable heat sink is provided in SCR.